united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 #### Step 3: Connect via SSH

 Connect via SSH [^SSH-client] from your laptop with the edge device.
 The IP address is shown on the computer screen on your edge device (see also step 1).
-If it is not available anymore, you can view the current IP address using `ip addr` or (works with out devices) `ifconfig eth0`.
+If it is not available anymore, you can view the current IP address using `ip addr` or `ifconfig eth0` (works with out devices).

 Username: `rancher`
 Password: `rancher`